Online Posterior Sampling with a Diffusion Prior: Conclusions

 \section{Conclusions}

 We propose posterior sampling approximations for diffusion models priors.
 These approximations are contextual, and can be implemented efficiently in linear models and GLMs.
 We analyze them and evaluate them empirically on contextual bandit problems.
+Our method has two main limitations.